Brazil's former health minister shields Bolsonaro in COVID-19 inquiry

-Former Health Minister Eduardo Pazuello denied on Wednesday that Brazil's far-right President Jair Bolsonaro had overturned his efforts to buy the COVID-19 vaccine made by China's Sinovac Biotech Ltd (SVA.O).
+BRASILIA, May 19 (Reuters) - Former Health Minister Eduardo Pazuello denied on Wednesday that Brazil’s far-right President Jair Bolsonaro had overturned his efforts to buy the COVID-19 vaccine made by China’s Sinovac Biotech Ltd.

 The vaccine has become the backbone of immunization efforts in Brazil as it fights the world’s second-deadliest coronavirus outbreak, accounting for five out of every six shots given through April.
 But the government’s use of the vaccine was long in doubt.